- The practical supercar

 The 2015 Audi R8 is a supercar fit for daily driving, thanks to its German precision and Italian powerplant.

-The 2015 Audi R8 is It’s approachable, comfortable, incredibly fun to drive, and, for the 2015 model year, the R8 is updated to get the most out of the last year of production for this generation.
+The 2015 Audi R8 is approachable, comfortable, and incredibly fun to drive.
+This year a few updates get the most out of the last year of production for this generation.

 Though due to be replaced by an all-new model soon, the current R8 is no less attractive as a do-it-all, every day supercar.